 Make educating yourself about essential oils a priority!
 The more you know, the more they can positively affect your life!
-There are lots of great essential oil books on the market — I like this one and this one!
+There are lots of great essential oil books on the market — I like this one!

 20. Diffuser Necklace

 Lots of people like to wear their essential oils in a locket!
-These necklaces have a spot inside to add your favourite oils so they stay with you all day long.
+These necklaces have a spot inside to add your favorite oils so they stay with you all day long.

-Have fun with your oils and feel free to share any of your favourite recipes and DIYs in the comments!
+Have fun with your oils and feel free to share any of your favorite recipes and DIYs in the comments!

 Désirée is the Canuck mama behind So Fawned Lifestyle.
 Blogger, social media wrangler, go-to girl.
 Living the life with her partner Rich and awesome daughter Gretchen, she spends her days typing and drinking copious amounts of tea, and watching Gilmore Girl reruns.